passport/todos-react-express-password/README.md

 login session, thus authenticating the user.
 It then accesses or stores records in the database associated with the authenticated user.

+## Implementation

+This app conforms with the [TodoMVC](https://todomvc.com/) [specification](https://github.com/tastejs/todomvc/blob/master/app-spec.md), with two notable exceptions.
+First, it adds a user login and registration system to the app.
+Second, it persists data remotely rather than in `localStorage`.
+Remote storage is accessed via an API that conforms with [Todo-Backend](https://todobackend.com/), which is also extended to support authentication.

 ## License

 [The Unlicense](https://opensource.org/licenses/unlicense)